jonpitts/transformer/README.md

   * Each xml file will be validated against the mods schema.
   * A collection will be created and stored in a zip file and posted to the GUI.
   * A list of errors are generated when there are problems and populated to the GUI.
-  * A hash of mods tag associations are definable per user and saved to the database.

 Ruby Requirements:
 ------------------